core-wg/comi/draft-ietf-core-comi.md

   * Duplicate keys are allowed

 This schematic is constructed using a CBOR array comprising pairs of data items, each pair consisting of a key that is immediately followed by a value.
-Unlike a CBOR map for which the length denotes the number of pairs, the length of the Ordered map denotes the number of items.
+Unlike a CBOR map for which the length denotes the number of pairs, the length of the Ordered map denotes the number of items (i.e. number of keys plus number of values).

 The use of this schematic can be inferred from its context or by the presence of a preceding tag.
 The tag assigned to the Ordered map is defined in {{tags-registry}}.